 Having participated in over 10 individual exhibits and 23 collective exhibits, Carmen 's newest exhibit, "Luz y Color," premieres at the Hidden Garden Art Gallery on Saturday, December 21st, from 10 am to 4 pm.
 The gallery is located 5 kms west (towards the beaches) of the Daniel Oduber International Airport.
 For more information contact the gallery at: email@example.com; telephone: 2667-0592 / 8386-6872.
 Website: http://hiddengarden.thevanstonegroup.com

-Read more about Carmen Silva in AM Costa Rica and the Tico Times.
+Read more about Carmen Silva in the Howler Magazine, AM Costa Rica and the Tico Times.

 See slide show of Carmen's exhibit here.